-You are invited to attend the 2020 Annual Meeting of Stockholders, or Annual Meeting, of Amgen Inc. to be held on Tuesday, May 19, 2020, at 11:00 A.M., Pacific Time.
+You are invited to attend the 2021 Annual Meeting of Stockholders, or Annual Meeting, of Amgen Inc. to be held on Tuesday, May 18, 2021, at 11:00 A.M., Pacific Time, via the internet at www.virtualshareholdermeeting.com/AMGN2021.

 Our Mission: We seek to develop innovative medicines that address important unmet medical needs in the fight against serious illness.
 This mission is the central underpinning of our strategy, inherently long-term, and in service of patients and their families.
+Our mission to serve patients is supported by our long-standing focus on using our resources responsibly to support the sustainability of our business and the global environment in which we and our patients live.